Gothic fiction: Precursors

-The components that would eventually combine into Gothic literature had a rich history by the time Walpole presented a fictitious medieval manuscript in The Castle of Otranto in 1764.
+The components that would eventually combine into Gothic literature had a rich history by 1764, when Walpole presented a fictitious translation of a Medieval narrative in The Castle of Otranto.

 The plays of William Shakespeare were also a crucial reference point for early Gothic writers, in an effort to bring credibility to their works, and to legitimize the emerging genre as serious literature to the public.
 His tragedies such as Hamlet, Macbeth, King Lear, Romeo and Juliet, and Richard III incorporated plots revolving around the supernatural, revenge, murder, ghosts, witchcraft, and omens.
 These works, often set in medieval castles and written in dramatic pathos, were a huge influence upon early Gothic authors.
 Many early Gothic writers frequently quote, and make allusions to Shakespeare's works.

 Another major influence among Gothic writers was John Milton's Paradise Lost (1667), particularly his depiction of the tragic anti-hero character Satan.
 This character became a model for many charismatic Gothic villains and Byronic heroes.
 Milton's "version of the myth of the fall and redemption, creation and decreation, is, as Frankenstein again reveals, an important model for Gothic plots."

 Alexander Pope also had a significant role in shaping Gothic fiction.
 Pope was the first significant poet of the 18th century to write a poem in an authentic Gothic manner.
 His poem, Eloisa to Abelard (1717), is a tale of star-crossed lovers, one doomed to a life of seclusion in a convent, and the other in a monastery, abounds in gloomy imagery, religious terror, and suppressed passion.
 The influence of Pope's poem is found throughout 18th-century Gothic literature, including the novels of Walpole, Radcliffe, and Lewis.